 For more detailed information on curriculum and the Institute, students should review the IAU catalogue HERE.

 This program is especially applicable for students who are majoring or minoring in studio art but who also wish to find inspiration in the beautiful Provence region and its culture while learning French.
-French majors (or advanced French speakers) who are more interested in linguistic or cultural immersion than in art should consider the other HWS programs in France that offer a full linguistic immersion experience.
+French majors (or advanced French speakers) who are more interested in linguistic or cultural immersion than in art should consider other French language program options that offer a full linguistic immersion experience.

 This program is open to all sophomores, juniors or seniors in good academic and social standing with a minimum gpa of 2.5 or higher.
-Students must successfully complete (with a C– or better) at least one college-level French class and at least one or more studio art courses prior to enrollment in Marchutz.
+Students must successfully complete (with a C– or better) at least one college-level French class and at least one (and preferably more) studio art course(s) prior to enrollment in Marchutz.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will live with host families, the best way to experience French daily life firsthand.
 Families are carefully chosen by the local housing coordinator who will make every effort to match students with families based upon their expressed preferences.
 Students will have breakfast and dinner with their host families and can take lunch near the Institute in bistros or cafes.